The longest stand against the Mountain Valley Pipeline will likely last at least two months longer.

 Since Sept.
 5, 2018, pipeline opponents have positioned themselves about 50 feet off the ground, in a white pine and a chestnut oak.
 Supporters send up food and water while standing guard in a camp below the trees.
 A third tree stand went up in March.

 A changing cast of characters — some masked and anonymous, others speaking openly — have taken to the trees off Yellow Finch Lane, not far from where the pipeline will burrow under the Roanoke River.

-The tree-sitting protest is the longest continuing blockade of a natural gas pipeline on the East Coast, according to Appalachians Against Pipelines.
+The tree-sit is the longest continuing blockade of a natural gas pipeline on the East Coast, according to Appalachians Against Pipelines.

 “Today is DAY 740 of the Yellow Finch tree sits,” the group said Sunday in a post to its Facebook page that sought donations.

-Mountain Valley has said the protesters are illegally blocking a construction project that has been approved by regulatory agencies and is needed to supply natural gas to East Coast homes and businesses.
+Mountain Valley has said the protesters are illegally blocking a construction project approved by regulatory agencies and needed to supply natural gas to East Coast homes and businesses.
 But those arguments will now have to wait.

 In recent weeks, organizations and individuals have voiced their objections to the company’s request for a two-year extension of a certificate granted by the Federal Energy Regulatory Commission, which approved construction of the 303-mile pipeline nearly three years ago.

-Work has since been delayed by legal challenges from environmentalists, who say that burying a steel pipe that is 42 inches in diameter along steep slopes will scar the landscape; clog streams and rivers with mud; and destroy the natural homes of endangered species.
+Work has since been delayed by legal challenges from environmentalists, who say that burying a 42-inch diameter steel pipe along steep slopes will scar the landscape, clog streams and rivers with mud, and destroy the natural homes of endangered species.